1587/speaking-exam/00-part5.md

 My answer:

 ```
-Yes, Of course, disagreements need to be resolved.
+Yes, Of course, disagreements need to be solved.

 The disagreements means that, some information is  still  unclear,
 Not to resolve it, will slow down the progress of the project.

-Project members must have the same goals. cooperation is the key to success.
+Project members must have the same goals and cooperation is the key to success.
 We can resolve any disagreements through communication.
 for example, in our company, we discuss disagreements through weekly meeting.